ahzida/zidane/README.md

 How?

+you can use two methods to deploy the resources:

-- you can use "Azure.ps1" script with az powershell module "https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-3.3.0" it will create all the resources in a resource group and at the end it will represent the app gateway public IP address to access the site.
+1- you can use "Azure.ps1" script with az powershell module "https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-3.3.0" it will create all the resources in a resource group and at the end it will represent the app gateway public IP address to access the site.

-- you can select template deployment on azure and use the ARM Template " template.JSON "
+2- you can select template deployment on azure and use the ARM Template " template.JSON "